-After having identified the challenges they face, the participants in the Virtual International Stakeholders Dialogue (October-November 2020) produced key recommendations on how to better address FGM within humanitarian settings.
+After having identified the challenges they face, the participants in the Virtual International Stakeholders Dialogue (October-November 2020) produced key recommendations on how to better address Female Genital Mutilation within humanitarian settings.
 The aim of these recommendations is to ensure that we do not lose sight of the millions of women and girls affected by FGM and living in fragile contexts.
 The experts also identified a series of existing good practices that should be further explored, scaled up and invested in.

 Three overarching priorities came out of the online dialogue: